artpar/rclone/docs/content/commands/rclone_mount.md

       --default-permissions       Makes kernel enforce access control based on the file mode.
       --dir-cache-time duration   Time to cache directory entries for. (default 5m0s) --fuse-flag stringArray     Flags or arguments to be passed direct to libfuse/WinFsp.
 Repeat if required.
-      --gid uint32                Override the gid field set by the filesystem. (default 502) --max-read-ahead int        The number of bytes that can be prefetched for sequential reads. (default 128k) --no-checksum               Don't compare checksums on up/download.
+      --gid uint32                Override the gid field set by the filesystem. (default 1000) -h, --help                      help for mount
+      --max-read-ahead int        The number of bytes that can be prefetched for sequential reads. (default 128k) --no-checksum               Don't compare checksums on up/download.
       --no-modtime                Don't read/write the modification time (can speed things up).